SPHR Certification: Everything You Need to Know

 Taking the PHR® requires a minimum of one year’s experience in a professional-level HR position and a master's degree or higher.
 If you don’t have these factors, you’ll need at least two years’ experience position and a bachelor's degree, or four years’ experience if you have no degree.

 SPHR certification requires at least four years’ experience in a professional-level HR position and a master’s degree or better.
 You can also apply with five years’ experience and a bachelor’s degree, or have at least seven years’ experience and no degree.

 Eligibility for PHRi™ will require at least a year of professional experience in an HR position and a master's degree or global equivalent.
 Failing that, two years of experience and a bachelor's degree (or a global equivalent) will do.
 Without any degree, you must have at least four years of experience will be needed.

 For SPHRi™, you will need at least four years of professional-level experience in an HR position as well as a master's degree or the global equivalent.
 Without that, you could have five years of experience in HR and a bachelor's degree, or just seven years of applicable experience if you have no degree.

 SPHR Preparation Overview

 Preparing for life-altering exams can feel overwhelming, especially when you don't know where to start.
 You may be afraid to even take the first step toward applying.

 Remember that there’s no perfect method of preparation that will meet everyone’s needs.
 We feel you should use a wide range of resources and tools to increase your understanding of HR principles and exam content.
 By studying all available options, you will be able to determine the optimal course of action to achieve your goals.

 If you need help with SPHR certification, you can post your legal need on UpCounsel’s marketplace.
 UpCounsel accepts only the top 5 percent of lawyers to its site.
-Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Stripe, and Twilio.
+Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Menlo Ventures, and Airbnb.